Saint Sebastian: Patronage

 He is the patron of San Sebastian College – Recoletos in Manila, Philippines, which is adjacent to the Minor Basilica of San Sebastian, the all-steel church in the Philippines and in Asia administered by the Order of Augustinian Recollect (OAR).
 At the Catholic Newman Community at the University of Rochester, the St. Sebastian Society is an organization of campus-wide Christian athletes that works to serve the greater Rochester, New York, area through methods of restorative justice, special needs fundraising and community service.

-Sebastian is the patron saint of the Roman Catholic Diocese of Bacolod, in Negros Occidental, Philippines and Lipa City in Batangas, Philippines.
+Sebastian is the patron saint of the Diocese of Bacolod, in Negros Occidental, Philippines and Lipa City in Batangas, Philippines.
 Also, Sebastian is the patron saint of Leon City Mexico.
 A representation of the Saint in his martyrdom is present in the upper left corner of the city coat of arms.

-Sebastian is the patron of Knights of Columbus Council #4926 in the Roman Catholic Diocese of San Jose in California, serving the cities of Mountain View and Los Altos.
+Sebastian is the patron of Knights of Columbus Council #4926 in the Diocese of San Jose in California, serving the cities of Mountain View and Los Altos.
 Sebastian is the patron saint of the Catholic War Veterans of the United States of America.
 The highest award given by the CWV is the Honor Legion of the Order of St. Sebastian.

 In his 1906 Reminiscences, Carl Schurz recalls the annual "bird shoot" pageant of the Rhenish town of Liblar (de), sponsored by the Saint Sebastian Society, a club of sharpshooters and their sponsors to which nearly every adult member of the town belonged.

 The St. Sebastian River in the American state of Florida is named after him.
 The river is a tributary of the Indian River Lagoon and comprises part of the boundary between Indian River County and Brevard County.
 The adjacent city of Sebastian, Florida, and St. Sebastian River Preserve State Park are also named for Saint Sebastian.